Ensysce Biosciences Inc: Ensysce Biosciences and Quotient Sciences Announce a Partnership on the Development and Clinical Testing of Ensysce's PF614-MPAR, a Novel Opioid Designed to Prevent Abuse and Overdose

 Mark Egerton, PhD, CEO of Quotient Sciences, said: "We are pleased to be partnering with Ensysce to accelerate the development of their PF614-MPAR program.
 Quotient Sciences' ability to integrate formulation and clinical services under a single organization will expedite Ensysce's development timeline and provide patients who are suffering with a safer option for pain relief faster."

-Lynn Kirkpatrick, PhD, CEO of Ensysce Biosciences, commented: "Opioids have been a longstanding and important type of treatment for moderate to severe pain, but they are prone to abuse and overdose.
-This widespread problem for patients and society results in significant cost to the healthcare system, which we are trying to address with our two proprietary technology platforms."
+Lynn Kirkpatrick, CEO of Ensysce Biosciences, commented: "Opioids have been a longstanding and important type of treatment for moderate to severe pain, but they are prone to abuse and overdose.
+This widespread problem for patients and society results in significant cost to the healthcare system that we are trying to address with our two proprietary technology platforms.

-"The PF614-MPAR program is designed to fill a great unmet need for effective pain medications that reduce the risk of abuse and specifically prescription drug overdose.
-This partnership serves as validation of our mission and ultimately our platforms.
-We continue to make strong progress towards our clinical development of PF614 and are excited to partner with Quotient Sciences to develop PF614-MPAR, as we believe we will be bringing to market important therapeutic options for those in severe pain."
+"The PF614-MPAR program is a designed to fill a great unmet need for effective pain medications that reduce the risk of abuse and specifically prescription drug overdose.
+This partnership serves as validation of our mission and ultimately, our platforms.
+We continue to make strong progress towards our clinical development of PF614 and are excited to partner with Quotient Sciences to develop PF614-MPAR as we believe we will be bringing to market important therapeutic options for those in severe pain."

 About Quotient Sciences